 Lauren Quock, a native of San Francisco (who loves fog) is an amazing artist, community mural facilitator and teacher.
 She is a third-generation Chinese American and the granddaughter of a paper son.
 She is a wonderer who asks lots of questions, vibes with the music of acoustic singers and songwriters, and loves noodles.
 She is currently living in Berkeley, CA, but really feels at home in Chinatown.

-Interviewed: Cynthia “Cindy” Joe, Doreen Der McLeod
+Interviewed: Cynthia “Cindy” Joe, Doreen Der McLeod.

 Jun Stinson is on a journey to learn from the generations of women before her; as a documentarian, she aims to raise awareness of stories left untold.
 An Oakland, California native and daughter of Yuri Morita, she spent her childhood in Kobe, Japan and was drawn to this project because she wanted to document and share stories of bold Asian Pacific Islander women.
 She currently lives in Oakland and is studying documentary film at U.C.
 Berkeley’s Graduate School of Journalism.